tartley/resume/Jonathan-Hartley-resume.md

               I analyze & deliver new features such as our first on-hypervisor agent, to which I migrated our server health checks.
 Moving features out of our centralized command-and-control service, granting more direct access to the hypervisor, made the code simpler, and the health checks more detailed and insightful.

               The team then helped me migrate our primary and most involved workflow, launching VMs.
 This made the code more scalable and responsive, and especially more reliable than micro-managing many hypervisors from afar by sending low level commands over ssh.
-This eliminated whole classes of error from our on-call queue, which is important as we grow the fleet.
+This eliminated whole classes of error, improving user experience and reducing on-call events, important as we grow the fleet.

               To support the company's builds of High Performance Computing clusters for clients, I produced a parameterizable Python model of proposed clusters,